Finding What You Need in PDFs¶

 <ElementCollection[TextElement](count=1)>

-# Combine regex and case-insensitivity
+# Combine regex with case-insensitivity

 page.find_all('text:contains("jungle health")', regex=True, case=False)